docsteveharris/2020-boc-grant/research_summary.md

 export_on_save:
     pandoc: true
 output: word_document
-date: 2020-01-31
+date: 2020-10-26
 author: Steve Harris
 bibliography: references.bib
 csl: science-without-titles.csl
 ---
-800 words
-Autumn 2020 (COVID version)

-# Research Summary
+# Research Summary: PreMEDS(R)

 ## Problem statement

 > The best mechanism to generate generalizable estimates of treatment effect (ie, broader answers) and understand heterogeneity of treatment effect (ie, narrower answers) is to have extremely broad enrolment, ideally representative of the entire breadth of a disease or condition.[@angus2015]
 > Derek Angus, JAMA, 2015

 Randomised controlled trials (RCTs) are the gold standard for delivering clinical evidence but 'broad enrolment' is near impossible.
 This is both due to cost, and because their structure imposes a false dichotomy on what are often finely judged clinical decisions.
-They work well for binary comparisons (e.g. Phase 3 trials), but only offer broad guidance on questions of timing and dose.
-RCT results are true only on _average_, and if we wish to move toward personalised medicine, to unpick heterogeneity of treatment effects (HTE), and to optimise questions of timing and dose, then we need a new structure that does not forgo the benefits of randomisation.
+They work well for binary comparisons (e.g. Phase 3 trials), but only offer broad guidance because their results are true only on _average_.
+If we wish to move toward personalised medicine, to optimise the many small decisions that define a pathway of care, to unpick heterogeneity of treatment effects (HTE), then we need a new structure that does not forgo the benefits of randomisation.

-**REMAP** (**Randomised Embedded Multifactorial Adaptive Platform**) trials provide a partial solution to efficiency and cost by embedding the RCT in the Electronic Health Record (EHR) and efficiently using the sample by adaptively randomising.[@angus2015] However, point of care recruitment and consent remains expensive, and multi-arm trials cannot approach the subtlety needed for personalised medicine.
+**REMAP** (**Randomised Embedded Multifactorial Adaptive Platform**) trials provide a partial solution by embedding the RCT in the Electronic Health Record (EHR) and efficiently using the sample by adaptively randomising.[@angus2015] However, point of care recruitment and consent remains expensive, and even multi-arm trials cannot approach the subtlety needed for personalised medicine.

 ## Proposal
 I propose a modification of REMAP using **nudge theory** that allows randomisation and recruitment using pre-emptive or presumed consent.[@thaler2009] This practical alternative exploits existing variation in practice to deliver randomisation safely, efficiently and at scale.
 Variation in practice is used as evidence of clinical equipoise: "honest, professional disagreement among expert clinicians" about the best treatment strategy.[@london2018@410] Treatment allocation is nudged not mandated.
 The nudge is delivered using clincial decision support (CDS) tool within the EHR with one of three effects: